openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

     * defaults to item state description read only property if defined, otherwise false
   * supportedModes=`<modes>`
     * each mode formatted as `<mode>=<@assetIdOrName1>:...` (e.g. `supportedModes="0=Cold:Cool,1=Warm,2=Hot"`)
-    * requires at least two modes to be specified
+    * requires at least two modes to be specified with a maximum of 150
     * shortened format available for string-based modes by either leaving the first element empty or not providing the mode name at all (e.g. `supportedModes="Normal=:Cottons,Whites"` <=> `supportedModes="Normal=Normal:Cottons,Whites=Whites`)
     * defaults to item state description options `supportedModes="value1=label1,..."`, if defined, otherwise no supported modes
   * ordered=`<boolean>`